SEND

 You will be informed about your child's general progress and targets through the two parents' evenings and annual end of year report.
 You will be informed of how your child's learning is assessed and planned and what support you may be able to provide at home.

-The class teacher and/or Inclusion Manager may speak to you more regularly depending on the need and progress.
+The class teacher and/or Inclusion Manager may speak to you more regularly depending on your child’s level of need and progress.

 If you are concerned about your child please contact your child's teacher as soon as possible - you do not have to wait until a parent's evening to talk to a member of staff about your child.
 The class teacher will inform the Inclusion Manager.